MycroftAI/documentation/docs/mycroft-technologies/mycroft-core/mycroft-roadmap.md

 # Roadmap

+{% hint style="warning" %}
+Warning: these Roadmaps have not been updated recently.
+{% endhint %}

 We now have both a **Master Roadmap**, and associated voice stack Roadmaps to help you see where Mycroft's technology is headed.
 Your comments are warmly welcomed in the below documents:

 * [Master Roadmap](https://docs.google.com/document/d/1QntesVNTGx-DlSK45gjFi5ToDJtDuMwYY_C-u9C3fFI/edit)